 Total

 (millions)

-Maximum aggregate available borrowing amount \$ 639.8
+\$ 639.8

-Less: Stand-by letters of credit (42.9)
+(42.9)

-Amount available for borrowing \$ 596.9
+\$ 596.9

 On March 15, 2010, the Company's five wholly-owned subsidiaries based in Australia and New Zealand entered into a Facility Agreement (the "Australia/New Zealand Credit Agreement") with a financial institution based in those countries.
 The Australia/New Zealand Credit Agreement permitted the subsidiaries in Australia and New Zealand to borrow up to a maximum of A\$80 million subject to a borrowing base calculation that limited availability to a percentage of eligible accounts receivable plus a percentage of the value of certain owned properties, less certain reserves.
 During the first quarter of 2012, the Company exercised its option to terminate the Australia/New Zealand Credit Agreement effective March 30, 2012.